shirish93/shirish93.github.io/_posts/2024-01-01-leadership-styles.md

 #### Technical Leadership

-A technical leader bedazzles with their technical skills, quick-thinking, ability to come to anybody's assitance at a moment's notice and immediacy in identifying the issue at hand.
-They gain respect by their sharpened skills in their field of expertise, and inspire others because of their sheer intelligence, work ethic and competence.
-The followers want to become them, be even tenth as effective and productive as they are.
-They might not be great at vision-setting or inspiring, or helping at a personal level, but it doesn't matter, because their technical expertise trumps all.
+A technical leader bedazzles with their technical skills.
+They are quick-thinking, and often provide immediate assistance.
+They are experts in rapidly identifying the issue at hand.
+They gain respect by their sharpened skills in their field of expertise.
+They inspire others because of their sheer intelligence, work ethic and competence.
+The followers aspire to become as competitive and productive as they are.
+They might not be great at vision-setting or inspiring, or helping at a personal level, but it's moot, because their technical expertise trumps all.

 * **Key Attributes:** Deep technical expertise, problem-solving skills, driving project execution.
 * **Strengths:** Builds trust through competence, delivers results efficiently, ensures technical solutions are sound.